suparilabs/polygon-etb/4-contract-deployment/hardhat/README.md

-## Deploying Smart contracts to Polygon
+## Deploying Smart contracts to Polygon using Hardhat

 ### Getting started
 * create an empty directory